Parachute Regiment and Airborne Forces Museum

-The Parachute Regiment and Airborne Forces Museum is based at Duxford in Cambridgeshire and tells the story of the Parachute Regiment and other airborne forces.
+Airborne Assault – The Museum of the Parachute Regiment and Airborne Forces is based at Duxford in Cambridgeshire and tells the story of the Parachute Regiment and other airborne forces.

 History

 The museum was established by a meeting of the Committee of the Parachute Regiment Association in October 1946.
 It was housed in various barracks until a permanent home at Browning Barracks at the Aldershot Garrison was opened by Field Marshal Lord Montgomery on 23 March 1969.
 The museum moved to a new home in partnership with Imperial War Museum Duxford under the Airborne Assault name in late 2008.
 The new exhibition at Duxford was opened by Charles, Prince of Wales (now King Charles III), Colonel-in-Chief of The Parachute Regiment on 8 December 2008.